kosukesaigusa/geoflutterfire_plus/README.md

 # geoflutterfire_plus 🌍

-geoflutterfire_plus allows your flutter apps to query geographic data saved in Cloud Firestore.
+Geoflutterfire_plus allows your apps made by Flutter to query geographic data saved in Cloud Firestore.

-This package is fork from [GeoFlutterFire](https://github.com/DarshanGowda0/GeoFlutterFire), and tried to be constantly maintained to work with latest Flutter SDK, Dart SDK, and other dependency packages.
+This package is forked from [GeoFlutterFire](https://github.com/DarshanGowda0/GeoFlutterFire), and we will try to be constantly maintained to work with latest Flutter SDK, Dart SDK, and other dependency packages.

+## Getting Started
-## Prerequisites
+Prerequisites is folloing.

 ```plain
 Dart: '>=2.17.0 <3.0.0'
 Flutter: '>=2.10.0'
 ```

-## Installing

-Run this command:
+Run this command in your project.

 ```shell
 flutter pub add geoflutterfire_plus
 ```

-Or add dependency to your `pubspec.yaml`.
+Or, add dependency to your `pubspec.yaml`.

 ```yaml
 dependencies:
   geoflutterfire_plus: <latest-version>
 ```

-## Geo queries
+## What is Geohash?

 Refer to Firebase official document [Geo queries](https://firebase.google.com/docs/firestore/solutions/geoqueries) to understand what Geohash is, why you need to save geo location as Geohash, and how to query them.
 It will also help you understand limitations of using Geohashes for querying locations.

+## How To Use?
-## Save geo data
+### Save geo data

 In order to save geo data as documents of Cloud Firestore, use `GeoFirePoint`. `GeoFirePoint.data` gives geopoint (`GeoPoint` type defined in `cloud_firestore` package) and Geohash string.